 Vaisala combines the above inputs to create five different versions of our global solar dataset.
 In each version the satellite imagery, snow data, topography, and albedo sources are the same.
 In all versions, the Vaisala proprietary cloud index calculation methodology is also used.
-The model variations come from different combinations of the clear sky models and turbidity inputs, as shown in Table 1.
+The model variations come from different combinations of the clear sky models and turbidity inputs (Table 1).